faberNovel/docker-android/README.md

 ## JDK support
 Images support multiple JDK, using [Jenv](https://www.jenv.be/).
-The default JDK is JDK 11, but JDK 8 is also supported (use `jenv global 1.8`).
+The default JDK is JDK 11, but JDK 8 is also supported for Android API 30 or lower (use `jenv global 1.8`).
 To choose a JDK, make sure the script executes on a bash shell, then use Jenv to set the desired version:
 ```
 jobs: